Blogdian

 Step 1: Enter the Muisca portal

-Step 2: Select Natural Person
+Step 2: Select Individual (Persona Natural)

 Step 3: Fill out Form 001

 This is the official RUT form.
-The key sections are: identification data (name, ID, date of birth), geographic location (municipality, address, phone), economic activities (CIIU — more on this below), tax responsibilities, and representative information if applicable.
+The key sections are: identification data (name, ID, date of birth), geographic location (municipality, address, phone), economic activities (CIIU — more on this below), tax responsibilities, and representative data if applicable.

-Step 4: Activate electronic signature
+Step 4: Activate the electronic signature

 Step 5: Download your RUT